Ramnik2003/StudentExpenseTracker/README.md

 - As a user, I want to able to view a list of my daily expenses.
 - As a user, I want to able to divide my daily expenses into differnet categories.
 - As a user, I want to able to see a combined list of the total daily and monthly expenses, divided into differnet categories.
+- As a user, I want to be able to save my expenses to file (if I so choose).
+- As a user, I want to be able to be able to load my expenses from file (if I so choose).